Dzhemile-dzh/vehicle-shop/README.md

 ### Password Reset:

 The application uses the **Symfony Reset Password Bundle** to manage password resets.
 An email with a password reset link and token is sent to the user.
-The link is valid for **1 day**.
+The link is valid for **1 hour**.

 #### Mailer Configuration:
 ```makefile